lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Fragment Header size is variable and depends on the Fragmentation parameters.
 The Fragment payload contains a part of the SCHC Packet Compressed Header, a part of the SCHC Packet Payload or both.
-Its size depends on the L2 data unit, see {{Frag}}.
+Its size depends on the L2 MTU, see {{Frag}}.
 The SCHC Fragment has the following format:

 ~~~~